xanzy/chef-guard/contributing.md

 ## Vendoring

-All dependencies are vendored in using '[godep save -r](https://github.com/tools/godep)' so all imports are rewritten to their current, vendored location.
-I'm currently working on a tweak for goimports so it also supports using with vendored projects.
-More to come on that later on.
+All dependencies are vendored in using '[godep](https://github.com/tools/godep)'.

 ## Building Chef-Guard